Hitcents: Mobile application development

 Hitcents develops mobile applications for both in-house and client projects.
 These applications vary in genre: from mobile games to enterprise-level business applications.

 Draw a Stickman series

 Hitcents created the series Draw a Stickman.
 The idea started as a simple website, DrawAStickman.com.
 After it was a critical and commercial success, the game was later developed into a full series of mobile and PC games.
 Draw a Stickman: Epic was released in October 2012, a mobile application for iOS, Android, Kindle, Windows 7 and 8 phones, and later into full desktop versions for Windows 8, Linux, Mac OS X and Steam.

 A player creates a stick figure, which becomes the main character of the game.
 Throughout the game, the player guides the stick figure through multiple levels, utilizing various pencils to draw elements, tools, and weapons to solve puzzles and overcome obstacles.

 In July 2015, Hitcents launched a sequel to Draw A Stickman: Epic, Draw A Stickman: Epic 2.

+A 3rd game titled Draw a Stickman: Epic 3 was released on mobile in May 2020 with a console & PC port in March 2023.